-Two scholars will be funded through the 2022 Mentored Research Awards.
-The award will cover 75% of the salary of each scholar up to a maximum of \$90,000.
-If there is a gap between 75% of the faculty member's salary and \$90,000, the scholar's Department will be expected to cover the difference.
-An additional \$25,000 each year will be available for the scholar to use as supplemental tuition for a relevant degree or coursework, and/or for expenses required to conduct the funded research.
+The award will cover a minimum of 50% of the salary of each scholar up to a maximum of \$90,000.
+If there is a gap between 50% of the faculty member's salary and \$90,000, the scholar's Department will be expected to cover (cost-share) the difference.
+If \$90,000 is less than 50% of the PI's yearly salary, they can either use the leftover funds to increase their effort and/or put those funds towards other award related expenses as described below.

+The final \$25,000 of the full \$115,000 yearly budget will be earmarked for the scholar to use for additional award related expenses such as supplemental tuition for a relevant degree or coursework, and/or for expenses required to conduct the funded research.